PhilippeMarcMeyer/vanillaSelectBox/README.md

 ### Available options :
 * maxWidth : for the UI if you don't want the title to expand to much to the right
 * minWidth : for the UI if you don't want the title to be to narrow (combining both, you've got a fixed width)
-* maxHeight : the maxHeight set a scroll when there are too many items
+* maxHeight : the maxHeight set a scroll on the menu when there are too many items
 * translations : { "all": "Tous", "items": "éléments","selectAll":"Tout sélectionner","clearAll":"Effacer"}
 * search : true/false, to provide a search input text to reduce the list
 * placeHolder : well that's a placeholder !
 * stayOpen : true/false. defaut is false : that's a drop-down.
 Set it to true and that"s a list (>= v 0.25)
 * disableSelectAll : true/false. defaut is false : add a checkbox select all / clear all
+* maxSelect : integer. set a maximum in the number of selectable options.
+CheckAll/uncheckAll is then disabled

 ### Automatic options :
 * single or multiple choices : depends on the "multiple" attribute that you put in the select code